seanpmaxwell/ExpressTypeScript/README.md

 # ExpressTypeScript
-Develop and ExpressJS webserver using TypeScript
+Develop an ExpressJS webserver using TypeScript